tomaszjurek/React-Search-Movies/README.md

 # React-Search-Movies
 Next project, which is built on React.
-You can search the movie database.
-There will be covers,cast and many more information there about movies.
+For now You can search the movie database.
+In next updates I will add languages selection, sorting and tv series search.

 ## Live preview
 https://tomaszjurek.github.io/React-Search-Movies/